-4. Build capacity of grassroots groups
+4. Build capacity of grassroots groups.

 - 4.1.
-Support/Promote three workshops addressing organizational development - 4.1.1.
-Host 3 Organizational Development workshops - 4.2.
-Support needed changes to federal, state, and local regulations to improve management of our coastal resources - 4.2.1.Conduct one letter writing campaign to encourage locally elected officials to participate in watershed planning and implementation.
+Support needed changes to federal, state, and local regulations to improve management of our coastal resources. - 4.1.1.Initiate one letter writing campaign to encourage locally elected officials to participate in watershed planning and implementation.